 Not all mobility aids are created equal.
 Canes, walkers and manual wheelchairs have their limits.
-That’s why, for almost 25 years Hoveround has specialized in offering a wide range of motorized mobility products designed to provide more convenience and meet each individual’s need.
+That’s why, for over 25 years, Hoveround has specialized in offering a wide range of motorized mobility solutions designed to provide more convenience and to meet each individual’s needs.

 In fact, a mobility chair may even be vital in helping you continue to live in your own home while maintaining your safety, lifestyle, and independence.

 - You limit activities—indoors or out--due to lack of mobility.

 - You avoid social events due to difficulty walking.